-The budget may be financed only from:

-- (a) realistically expected revenues, based on current and previous collection levels; - (b) cash-backed funds available from previous surpluses where such funds are not required for other purposes; and - (c) borrowed funds in respect of the capital budget only.
+- (a) The budget may be financed only from: - i. realistically expected revenues, based on current and previous collection levels; - ii. cash-backed funds available from previous surpluses where such funds are not required for other purposes; and - iii. borrowed funds in respect of the capital budget only.